Last Updated on February 22, 2023 by Janine

 Needless to say, layers are your best friend in Mexico City.

-During the warmer months, wearing a light cardigan will be sufficient if you find yourself in a chilly spot, but in the winter, you’ll be glad to have a cozy jacket as well.
+During the warmer months, wearing a cardigan or a light jacket will be sufficient if you find yourself in a chilly spot, but in the winter, you’ll be glad to have a cozy jacket as well.
 I have the Patagonia Better Sweater, and it is both lightweight and extremely warm– the full zip makes it a great option for days when the temperature fluctuates.

-So, if you’re wondering what to bring to Mexico City between November and February, lip balm and hand lotion should be at the top of your list.
+So, if you’re wondering what to bring to Mexico City between November and February, lip balm and hand lotion should be at the top of your Mexico packing list.

 What To Pack For Mexico City